Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Spheal.md

 ---
 Ability1: Thick Fat
 Ability2: Ice Body
+Baby: 'No'
+BookImageName: HOME363.png
+BookShinyImageName: HOME363_s.png
 BoxSprite: SRD-BoxSprite-spheal.png
+DexCategory: Clap Pokemon
+DexDescription: They live in big herds with their families.
+They are bad swimmers but good floaters.
+To move on land, they roll like balls instead of walking.
+When they are happy, they clap and squeal, so they can be really noisy.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 8
+  Feet: 2.6
+  Meters: 0.8
 HiddenAbility: Oblivious
 HomeSprite: SRD-HomeSprite-spheal.png
 Learnset: '[[SRD-Spheal-Learnset]]'
 Legendary: 'No'
 Name: Spheal
 Number: 363
+PrimaryEggGroup: Water 1
+SecondaryEggGroup: Field
 Sprite: spheal.png
 Type1: Ice
 Type2: Water
+Weight:
+  Hectograms: 395
+  Kilograms: 39.5
+  Pounds: 87.1
 ---

 #PokeroleSRD/Pokedex